yexilein/biccn_data/README.md

 ## Combined datasets

- - input_dataset.rds: dataset combining all nuclei studies with metadata from the AIBS, used as an input for MetaNeighbor.
+ - 10x_smart.rds: dataset combining all nuclei studies with metadata from the AIBS, used as an input for MetaNeighbor.
- - input_dataset_variable_genes.rds: same as above, except that only highly variable genes were kept.
+ - 10x_smart_var_genes.rds: same as above, except that only highly variable genes were kept.
+ - atac_10x_smart.rds: same as 10x_smart.rds + ATACseq, all genes.
+ - atac_10x_smart_var_genes.rds: same as above, highly variable genes.